wavesplatform/docs.wavesplatform/docs/en/blockchain/mining/readme.md

    ![](./_assets/s1.png)

     Here *f<sub>i</sub>* is the fee for the *i*-th transaction.
-For each transaction fee, an integer division by 5 is performed, then a multiplication by 2, finally they are summed up.
+For each transaction fee, an integer division by 5 is performed, then a multiplication by 2, and finally they are summed up.

 3. 60% of the total transaction fees in the previous block.